AlbeeBrew/Programming-for-Data-Science/README.md

 # Task 1- Defining functions to solve mathematical problems like mean, standard deviation, quartiles without using external libriaries and any import functions.

-# Task 2- Merging files and carrying out statiscal analysis using pythons external libraries.
+# Task 2- Merging files and carrying out statistical analysis using pythons external libraries.